dcaffer07/Arduino.cc-review-E2/README.md

 ## LED Blink w/ Button - Aurduino review assignment
 #### Description:
 > Get the LED to blink when you push the button and have a counter print numbers up to 10 for each blink (will blink 10 times).
-#### Goal
-> Get the LED to blink when you push the button and have a counter print numbers up to 10 for each blink (will blink 10 times).
 Additionally, we simply just want to refamiliarize ourselves with code and aurduino for future assignments.
 #### Wriring
 > Very straightforward, simply connect an LED to the groundand a pin for power supply and direction and then add resisters to ensure proper use of electricity, and button to begin the loop...